ronanchilvers/solo-d6/Scenes/1 - Adventurers For Hire.md

 [[Okan]] makes a point both of hurrying ostentatiously into the hall and scuffing a little mud onto the floor once he's in, seemingly inadvertently. [[Kaapo]] follows, apologising for being slow and then apologising for apologising.

+> [!roll] Perilous Wilds - Roll for NPC details
+> **Result:** 8 - notable nose, 10 - easygoing, relaxed, peaceful

+They are led into a large room, well furnished but not too opulent.
+A woman is seated at the far side of the room.
+She is elderly, maybe mid 70s, but her eyes have a sharpness to them.
+She has a singularly long nose.
+She smiles as they enter the room.

+"Welcome gentlemen.
+Please come in and seat yourselves.
+Ranjeet - wine for our guests."

+The steward bows, glares at them and leaves, presumably to bring wine. [[Okan]] again does his politest bow.

+"My lady - it is a delight to meet you and yes, a small glass of wine would be most welcome.
+The day is hot and the streets are dusty.
+Ones throat becomes parched, I find."

+[[Lady Devdan]] smiles and indicates a couple of chairs opposite her.

+"Please, sit."

+[[Okan]] and [[Kaapo]] oblige her and sit down.
+Lady Devdan says

+"Thank you for coming to see me - I am most grateful.
+This is a sorry business and I am most willing to pay a suitable amount to someone who can discover the truth of it for me."